Aununo/An-Easy-Compiler-for-Sysy/README.md

 # An Easy Compiler for Sysy

-(Unfinished) I'm interested in implementing a compiler or an interpreter for my designed programming language.
-This is a first quick try for me. 😊
+(Unfinished) A very first quick try for implementing a compiler. 😊

 ## 🕶Compiler vs Interpreter